Paracetamol: Pharmacodynamics

 Paracetamol appears to exert its effects through two mechanisms: the inhibition of cyclooxygenase (COX) and actions of its metabolite N-arachidonoylphenolamine (AM404).

-Supporting the first mechanism, pharmacologically and in its side effects, paracetamol is close to classical nonsteroidal anti-inflammatory drugs (NSAIDs) that act by inhibiting COX-1 and COX-2 enzymes and especially similar to selective COX-2 inhibitors.
-Paracetamol inhibits prostaglandin synthesis by reducing the active form of COX-1 and COX-2 enzymes.
-This occurs only when the concentration of arachidonic acid and peroxides is low.
-Under these conditions, COX-2 is the predominant form of cyclooxygenase, which explains the apparent COX-2 selectivity of paracetamol.
-Under the conditions of inflammation, the concentration of peroxides is high, which counteracts the reducing effect of paracetamol.
-Accordingly, the anti-inflammatory action of paracetamol is slight.
+Supporting the first mechanism, pharmacologically and in its side effects, paracetamol is close to classical nonsteroidal anti-inflammatory drugs (NSAIDs) that act by inhibiting COX-1 and COX-2 enzymes and especially similar to selective COX-2 inhibitors, Paracetamol inhibits prostaglandin synthesis by reducing the active form of COX-1 and COX-2 enzymes.
+This occurs only when the concentration of arachidonic acid and peroxides is low; under these conditions, COX-2 is the predominant form of cyclooxygenase, which explains the apparent COX-2 selectivity of paracetamol.
+Under typical inflammation conditions, the concentration of peroxides is high, which counteracts the reducing anti-inflammatory effect of paracetamol, rendering it negligible; in situations where peroxide levels are low, such as for COX-2 in the CNS, this inhibition and its resulting anti-inflammatory effect remain high.

 The second mechanism centers on the paracetamol metabolite AM404.
 This metabolite has been detected in the brains of animals and cerebrospinal fluid of humans taking paracetamol.
 It is formed in the brain from another paracetamol metabolite 4-aminophenol by action of fatty acid amide hydrolase.
 AM404 is a weak agonist of cannabinoid receptors CB1 and CB2, an inhibitor of endocannabinoid transporter, and a potent activator of TRPV1 receptor.
 This and other research indicate that the endocannabinoid system and TRPV1 may play an important role in the analgesic effect of paracetamol.

 In 2018, Suemaru et al. found that, in mice, paracetamol exerts an anticonvulsant effect by activation of the TRPV1 receptors and a decrease in neuronal excitability by hyperpolarization of neurons.
 The exact mechanism of the anticonvulsant effect of paracetamol is not clear.
 According to Suemaru et al., acetaminophen and its active metabolite AM404 show a dose-dependent anticonvulsant activity against pentylenetetrazol-induced seizures in mice.

 In 2025, Maatuf et al. reported that AM404 is also produced by peripheral sensory neurons in vitro and blocks the action of pain-sensing Na_{v}1.8 and 1.7 channels at nanomolar concentrations.
-AM404 injected into the hind paw of rats increase the pain threshold for the treated paw, but not the untreated paw, confirming the peripheral nature of this effect.
+AM404 injected into the hind paw of rats increases the pain threshold for the treated paw, but not the untreated paw, confirming the peripheral nature of this effect.
 It also lowers pain responses in a few other in vivo models when injected directly into the affected area.
 Other tested metabolites of paracetamol do not block pain-sensing sodium channels in vitro.